bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 ### Arrival Excess Velocity Vector

-In {numref}`fig:interplanetary-leading-flyby` and {numref}`fig:interplanetary-trailing-flyby`, we can break the excess velocity vector into the geocentric coordinate system:
+In @fig:interplanetary-leading-flyby and @fig:interplanetary-trailing-flyby, we can break the excess velocity vector into the geocentric coordinate system:

 :::{math}
 :label: eq:interplanetary-flyby-excess-velocity-geocentric